sbs-helios/sbs-helios/README.md

 # <img src="https://github.com/sbs-helios/sbs-helios/blob/main/helios_small.png" width="20rem" height="auto"> Helios

-Welcome to Helios - the Step By Step School Tech Club!
+Welcome to Helios - the Step By Step School Noida Tech Club!

 You can contact us at <a href="mailto:heliostechclub@gmail.com">heliostechclub@gmail.com</a> for any queries!